|

 Not surprisingly, the Pecan Resist video isn’t doing so well.
 On the day of its Oct.
 30, 2018 launch, it received hundreds of negative comments, so many in fact that Unilever was forced to disable comments altogether in order to avoid embarrassment.
 I did manage to jot down a few barbs before they disappeared; “You couldn’t resist the urge to lose business, could you” and “Politics in ice cream?
 Get woke, go broke” pretty much summed up the feedback.

 There were 14 up-votes and a whopping 952 down-votes registered when the company disabled comments.
 But wait, it gets even better.
-On the official Ben & Jerry’s website product page for Pecan Resist, the “Ratings & Reviews” section has been removed.
-That section exists for every other flavor at the bottom of each page, and it’s where customers leave extensive comments and rate their favorite flavor.
+On the official Ben & Jerry’s website product page for Pecan Resist, the “Ratings & Reviews” section was removed.
+That section existed for every other flavor at the bottom of each page, and it’s where customers left extensive comments and rated their favorite flavor.
 Oh well, “This Is What Democracy Looks Like!”
+Then, Pecan Resist was removed altogether, and placed on the “Top 10 Most Rebellious Ben & Jerry’s Flavors” page, where comments couldn’t be made.

 Another new Ben & Jerry’s flavor could very well be, “Culture Wars Cheesecake Cataclysm.”